-- Refer truant students to the SST process for monitoring and support. - Provide counseling for qualified students for whom personal/situational issues are providing a distraction to leaning.
+Annual Goals To Achieve Priority #5 Actions To Achieve Annual Goals Students attend school regularly, consistently, and on time Refer truant students to the SST process for monitoring and support. • The Charter School will achieve a 97% attendance rate.
+Provide counseling for qualified students for whom personal/situational issues are providing a distraction to leaning.